hossein1376/kala/README.md

 ### cmd/api

-This module is tasked with retrieving the configurations, their validation, opening database connections and then finally starting the server.
+This module is tasked with retrieving the configurations, their validation, opening database connections, and then finally starting the server.
 It also handles the graceful shutdown as well.

-The configurations, logger and an instance of `Model` will be passed down from here to the `handlers` module.
+The configurations, logger, and one instance of `Model` will be passed down from here to the `handlers` module.

 ### config

-The configuration and setting structures are defined here, as they'll be used inside application to control the API's behaviour.
+The configuration and settings structures are defined here, as they'll be used inside the application to control the API's behaviour.

 ### internal/data